jonbmartin/open-source-pulse-design/README.md

 # Open Source RF Pulse Design Demos

 This repository contains a series of interactive demos on RF Pulse Design in the form of Jupyter Notebooks.
-They exist as a part of the lecture **"Open Source Pulse Design and Interactive Demonstraction"** from the ISMRM 2020 Annual Meeting's educational session **"Hands-On: Pulse Sequence & RF Pulse Design"**.
+They supplement the lecture **"Open Source Pulse Design and Interactive Demonstraction"** from the ISMRM 2020 Annual Meeting's educational session **"Hands-On: Pulse Sequence & RF Pulse Design"** given by Jonathan Martin of the Grissom Lab at Vanderbilt University.

 ## Setup